AlexGavalas/react-charts-playground/README.md

 #### Cons

-1. Does not have a React library, but seems quite easily integratable.
+1. Does not have a React library, but is easily integratable.

 ---